Carrie Underwood Flaunts Insane Legs In Mini Dress On Washington Tour Stop

 “Thank you for coming!
 Your music means so much to me and has gotten me through so many rough times.
 Definitely the best concert I’ve ever been to!”

-One fan who came to the show said “you are incredible.
-We had the best mother daughter night!”
+“You are incredible.
+We had the best mother daughter night!” one fan who went to the show said.

 Underwood seems to be favoring dresses that show off her lean legs on stage.